Mangomm/test-sdl-hwnd/README.md

 The purpose is to test the implementation of hardware decoding + 0 copy rendering using a handle.

 # Configuration

+1. Open test-sdl-hwnd.pro by qt creator.

-1. You need to change the following defines in testffmpeg.h:
+2. You need to change the following defines in testffmpeg.h:

 static const char *file = "/home/admin1/xxx/test-sdl-hwnd/testvideo/video-ios.h264";

-2. You may to change the following defines in test-sdl-hwnd.pro:
+3. You may to change the following defines in test-sdl-hwnd.pro:

 Modify the opengl dynamic library location.